republik/plattform/src/templates/Article/docs.md

 })
 ```

-`createEditorialSchema` take an optional options object with follow keys:
+`createEditorialSchema` take an optional options object with following keys:

 - `documentEditorOptions`, forward options to the document editor module
 - `titleBlockAppend`, append React elements—e.g. share icons—to the title block